nyanmark/nea/README.md

   <img src="https://nyanmark.github.io/nea/img/pycharm64_JyC0YKwSSa.png" width="550">
 </p>

 - [x] Cheap to Run.
-As shown above the website can be ran on a $2 VPS and most likely will work very well on something priced around $10.
+As shown above the website can be run on a $2 VPS, and most likely will work very well on something priced around $10.

 - [x] Options for admin to set user limits for events.
-The admin can set a user limit when finalizing an event meaning there will be an x ammount of users accepted for an event.
-This is done through chosing users with the least performances.
+The admin can set a user limit when finalizing an event meaning there will be an x amount of users accepted for an event.
+This is done through choosing users with the least performances.

 <p align="center">
   <img src="https://nyanmark.github.io/nea/img/firefox_MmewKSCcPX.png" width="550">